Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 There are several ways to reach Ao Nang.

-The easiest way is to fly into Krabi International Airport*.
+The easiest way is to fly into the nearest airport, Krabi International Airport*.
 From Krabi Airport, you can take a taxi for about 600-700 baht, a private van (split price), or a bus for about 150 baht one-way.

 * Don’t be fooled.
 Although it’s an international airport, it is teeny tiny!